disha91100/MPPC23-Power-Apps/lab3/README.md

     > **Note:**  There is a setting field called `Pre Deployment Step Required`.
 We're not using that in this case, but think about what could that be used for.
 During the workshop, the trainers will show an example of it.

-1. A new sidebar will appear, allowing you to provide information about your **QA environment**.
+1. A new sidebar will appear, allowing you to provide information about your **Prod environment**.

     ![](./assets/create-pipeline-new-deployment-stage(4)(1).png)